Nautilus Liveaboards Fleet

 The waters may get choppy on the full-day crossing to Socorro, but your Nautilus vessel’s steel hull and no-nonsense structure will stabilize your trip.
 Forget about the waves, and focus on fun and relaxation.
-Each of Nautilus’ three liveaboard yachts sport a hot tub on an upper deck, where you can also soak up the sun or relax in an al fresco lounge.
-For entertainment, besides the usual indoor screen and movie options, the crew organizes a “Theatre under the Stars” (an open air cinema), and celebrates the end of the trip with a slideshow, so you can relive your special moments.
+Each of Nautilus’ three liveaboard yachts sports a hot tub on an upper deck, where you can also soak up the sun or relax in an al fresco lounge.
+For entertainment, besides the usual indoor screen and movie options, the crew organizes a “Theatre under the Stars” (an open-air cinema), and celebrates the end of the trip with a slideshow so that you can relive your special moments.
 For active types, kayaks and stand-up paddleboards are available.
 The food and beverages on the Nautilus fleet are highly rated by guest reviews, beaten only by the fleet’s 5-star average for customer service.
 Divers who have enjoyed a Nautilus journey can point to crewmembers by name for their unique and personal contributions to an excellent cruise; on the Nautilus website, you can read testimonials from previous passengers.

 Diving with the Nautilus Fleet

 Diving with the Nautilus fleet is all about the local wildlife; as such, the trips are scheduled to follow the natural rhythms of migration, breeding, and calving, which bring massive visitors to Baja California.
 Respect for these visitors, be they giant manta rays, humpback whales, whale sharks, or great whites, is a priority for the Nautilus team.
 To help you get the most out of your wildlife encounters and ensure the wildlife benefit from you, Nautilus liveaboards teach “Manta 101”, shark behavior, manta ID, and other conservation-friendly topics.